 Opponents of the rules complained, however, that they were so vague and sweeping that they could apply not just to opponents of abortion, but also to those who don’t want to provide birth control to unmarried women, or HIV treatment to homosexuals.

 The Obama administration revised the rules dramatically, much to the continuing consternation of conservatives.
-They are among the few health-related items included on the president-elect’s website, which says “The Administration will act to protect individual conscience in health care.”
-Many expect the rules to be reinstituted in their original form.
+They were among the few health-related items included in the health section of Donald Trump’s website before he was inaugurated and the page was taken down.
+“The Administration will act to protect individual conscience in health care,” it said.
+Many expect the rules to be reinstated in their original form.

 This story originally appeared on Kaiser Health News.
 It has been slightly modified to reflect Spectrum’s style.